devent/bootkube/Manual_Installation_Bootkube.md

 ## Install Kubernetes with the help of Bootkube

+### Create assets for Kubernetes

 In this scenario a self signed certificate authority, automatically created by Bootkube, will be used.
 The integration of an existing CA is not part of this document.

-Log into prod00kube01 and execute the following steps and use Bootkube to create the required assets (kubeconfig, manifests and certificates) for the Kubernetes environment
+Log into prod00kube01 and execute the following steps and use Bootkube to create the required assets (kubeconfig, manifests and certificates) for the Kubernetes environment.
+If you want access the Kubernetes API server via a public IP address (37.x.x.x) you have to add the corresponding IP addresses here.

 * /usr/bin/rkt run \
         --volume home,kind=host,source=/home/core \